Part 1 – Deploying and configuring the initial components

 Cross Site VM communication

-For VMs that need to communicate across sites, within the same segment, the traffic will need to traverse the edge nodes, as the edge nodes are the only way the sites are connected together at the networking level.
+We will discuss this in more detail in the next parts of this series, but for VMs that need to communicate across sites, within the same segment, the traffic will need to traverse the edge nodes, as the edge nodes are the only way the sites are connected together at the networking level.

 There is a latency impact from that, so this could impact your decision as to where to place workloads.